-Exceptions will also be made when the PHA determines that a transfer is necessary to protect the health or safety of a resident who is a victim of domestic violence, dating violence, sexual assault, or stalking, and who provides documentation of abuse in accordance with section 16-VII.D of this ACOP.
+Exceptions will also be made when the PHA determines that a transfer is necessary to protect the health or safety of a resident who is a victim of domestic violence, dating violence, sexual assault, stalking or human trafficking, and who provides documentation of abuse in accordance with section 16-VII.D of this ACOP.
 Tenants who are not in good standing may still request an emergency transfer under VAWA.